Toward Responsible and Coherent Regulatory Frameworks

 PART III CONTENT OF INVESTMENT TREATIES 7.
 Old Players, New Rules: A Critique of the China-Ethiopia and China-Tanzania Bilateral Investment Treaties Amy Man

-8. The Principle of ‘CBDR’ in BITs to Attain SD while Combating Environmental Degradation: A Developing Country Perspective Shamila Dawood
+8. The Principle of ‘CBDR’ in BITs to Promote Sustainable Development Strategies while Combating Environmental Degradation: A Developing Country Perspective Shamila Dawood

 10. From Myopia to Flashes of Clear Vision?
 Deciding Interaction and Conflict of Treaties in Investor-State Arbitration after Urbaser v Argentina Ahmad Ghouri

-11. Implementing Sustainable Development Objectives in International Investment Law through the Lens of Treaty Interpretation Ying-Jun Lin
+11. Achieving Sustainable Development Objectives in International Investment Law through the Lens of Treaty Interpretation Ying-Jun Lin

 PART V FUNDING, FINANCE AND TAX 12.
 Fossil Fuels Divestment: A Strategy for Sustainability?
 Benjamin J. Richardson